avalyn-project/avalyn_assistant/README.md

 -
 - Requires a separate configuration section.

-{ The brackets are not required for the initial configuration.
+{ These brackets are not required for the initial configuration.

 	“host”: “example.com”,
 	“port”: “1280”,